 A key requirement is for individuals and organisations to learn from events and implement change to improve the safety and quality of care.
 We have implemented the Duty of Candour, developed a process to allow thematic analysis of reported cases, raised awareness of the duty at all levels of the organisation and we are also reviewing how we can improve the way we learn and ensure that teams and individuals have the tools and opportunities to reflect on incidents and share learning with colleagues.
 Healthcare professionals must also be open and honest and take part in reviews and investigations when requested.
-All staff are aware that they should report incidents or raise concerns promptly, that they must support and encourage each other to be open and honest, and not stop anyone from raising concerns.

-We have reviewed our approach to Duty of Candour, in light of the national publications on death reviews and have been applying this new approach since April 2017.
+All staff are aware that they should report incidents or raise concerns We have reviewed our approach to Duty of Candour, in light of the national publications on death reviews and have been applying this new approach since April 2017.